-As of March 31, 2021, all of our debt securities had contractual maturities of less than twelve months.
+As of June 30, 2021, the estimated market value of debt securities with contractual maturities of less than twelve months was \$36.9 million; the remaining debt securities that we held at that date had an estimated market value of \$1.8 million and contractual maturities of up to 14 months.
 As of December 31, 2020, the estimated market value of debt securities with contractual maturities of less than twelve months was \$37.3 million; the remaining debt securities that we held at that date had an estimated market value of \$2.3 million and contractual maturities of up to 14 months.